Frequently (& Not-So-Frequently) Asked Questions

 • Tell your book club about them.

-• Join Michelle’s Fan Club and share ideas with other readers.
+• Join Michelle’s Fan Group and share ideas with other readers.

-• If you see someone is reading an author who is similar to me, suggest they try me (politely, of course… but we know this goes without saying).
+• If you see someone reading an author similar to me, suggest they try me (politely, of course).

-Anything online is the single MOST important thing you can do to help me.
-Why?
-Simple, because the majority of my sales have ALWAYS come from ebooks.
-And with the market shift moving towards ebooks more and more each day this is becoming so for many authors.
-Not just me.
+Anything online is the single most important thing you can do to help me.
+The majority of my sales have always come from ebooks, and the market keeps shifting more toward ebooks.

 What is the best way to learn about preorders and new releases?